moritzlindner/PatchR/README.md

 ## Description
 Core component of PatchR is the PRecording class, wich stores a series imported from a Patchmaster *.dat file.
 Several integrety checks are implemented into the PRecording class to assure data integrity is maintained.
-CMultiple recordings (PRecording) objects can be stored and processed within the PCollection class using mostly identical commands and synthax.
+Multiple recordings (PRecording) objects can be stored and processed within the PCollection class using mostly identical commands and synthax.

 Import procedures are currently implemented for HEKA's PachtMaster file format.